9 Adventurous New Orleans Outdoor Activities

 New Orleans Pedal Barge

 Skip ultra-crowded, touristy Bourbon Street and gather up your crew to spend a few hours on the water.
-New Orleans Pedal Barge offers several fun and safe ways to be active outside and bonus โ they all involve adult beverages.
+New Orleans Pedal Barge offers several fun and safe ways to be active outside and bonus — they all involve adult beverages.

 Who said you couldn’t have some adult fun while getting some exercise and enjoying Mother Nature?!

-I went on the Bayou Boogie adventure, a super cool pedal bike bar boat (say that five times fast!).
-It’s part bayou tour, part bike tour.
 You sit at a bar complete with an ice luge down the center and the seats have pedals, just like bicycles.
 Up to 12 people can pedal at once and the more you pedal, the faster the boat goes.

 Much to my surprise, the party boat tour was actually very wildlife-oriented.
 We saw a few alligators and because our captain (Hi, Captain Cook!) is a New Orleans-area native, we got a ton of interesting insight on the terrain and ecosystem.